 - Drawing gestures for various actions – users can draw various shapes to perform many actions.
 An example is that drawing an L closes the current tab.

 - Sync bookmarks – Sleipnir has the strongest bookmarks management we have seen on a mobile browser.
 Not only does it sync bookmarks, it lets you add labels to them to organize them efficiently.
 This is like Gmail labels but it works perfectly for managing bookmarks as well.

 - Tab groups – Tab grouping is an intuitive feature in Sleipner.
 If you’re one of those people who open tons of websites, tab groups help you efficiently manage and organize your workflow by creating various groups of websites which are completely customizable.
-Users can easily drag and drop thumbnails of their websites for one group to another.
+Users can easily drag and drop thumbnails of their websites from one group to another.
 Tabs can also be protected so you don’t accidentally close them.

-Sleipnir has tons of more features such as an ad blocker, hold down on a link to open in a new tab, full screen browsing experience, search engine choices, smart text search, flick to close tabs and much more.
-Another cool feature is sharing pages from iPhone to iPad an vice versa.
+Sleipnir has tons of more features such as an ad blocker, hold down on a link to open in a new tab, full-screen browsing experience, search engine choices, smart text search, flick to close tabs and much more.
+Another cool feature is sharing pages from iPhone to iPad and vice versa.
 The best thing is that Sleipnir is free and available for iPhone, iPad and Android along with Mac and Windows (Japanese only for now) so no matter which platforms you use, you can always stay in sync.

 Even if you can’t leave Mobile Safari.
 Sleipnir deserves a download since it costs you nothing and provides an amazing experience at the same time.
 A win-win deal!